 Operational definitions translate concepts (e.g., client outcomes, or mezzo [program] or macro [policy] level factors) into observable terms.
-Observations can be obtained from surveys, interviews, direct observations, or repurposing data collected for other aims (e.g., agency
+Observations can be obtained from surveys, interviews, direct observations, or repurposing data collected for other aims (e.g., agency administration and operations) or from other studies.
+By the end of this module, you will be able to:

-- Recognize the importance of using conceptual and operational definitions in research. - Differentiate between categorical (nominal) and numeric (ordered/interval/ratio) variables - Identify the preferred method for visualizing and summarizing data according to the scale of measurement - Identify the correct statistical approach according to the scale of measurement used to operationalize the independent variable.
+- Recognize the importance of using conceptual and operational definitions in research. - Differentiate between categorical (nominal) and numeric (ordered/interval/ratio) variables. - Identify the preferred method for visualizing and summarizing data according to the scale of measurement - Identify the correct statistical approach according to the scale of measurement used to operationalize the independent variable.